Azure-Samples/azure-digital-twins-getting-started/power-platform/github-automation/README.md

 First create an [Azure AD application](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) and assign the **Azure Digital Twins Owner Role** to the newly registered AD application.

 Next, generate federated credentials that your GitHub repository will use.
-To do this, naviagate to the AD application your registered in the **Azure Portal** and click on the **Certificates & Secrets** tab on the left.
+To do this, navigate in the **Azure portal** to the AD application you registered, and select the **Certificates & Secrets** tab on the left.

-Click on the **Federated credentials** tab and select **Add credential**.
+Select the **Federated credentials** tab and select **Add credential**.
 ![img](./images/add_credential.png)

 Select **Github Actions deploying Azure resources**